 The trip from Bellingham, Washington to Ketchikan takes approx 38 hours while the trip from Prince Rupert, BC is only about 6 hours long.

-Traveling with a vehicle was incredibly easy.
-We had nothing but positive experiences with booking the ferry, the workers at the ferry terminals, the calm & patient workers in the ferry that helped everyone park, and the workers inside the ferry.
+Traveling with a vehicle is incredibly easy.
+I have had nothing but positive experiences with booking the ferry, the workers at the ferry terminals, the calm & patient workers in the ferry that helped everyone park, and the workers inside the ferry.

 Pets are welcome aboard the ferry but must remain on the car deck while underway.
 However, you are given the opportunity to visit with them several times per day during extended sailing legs.